geopm/geopm/tutorial/agent/README.md

 sample_platform():

-  Collect time spent in each mode using the ExampleIOGroup signals USER_TIME, NICE_TIME, SYSTEM_TIME, and IDLE_TIME.
+  Collects time spent in each mode using the ExampleIOGroup signals USER_TIME, NICE_TIME, SYSTEM_TIME, and IDLE_TIME.
 The utilization is calculated as the percentage of IDLE_TIME compared to the total.
 Note that the output vector is owned by the Controller and